canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

     --wait-for-state AVAILABLE

-Creating OKE Nodes with Ubuntu Images
+Create OKE nodes with Ubuntu Images
 -------------------------------------

 The following steps on creating nodes assumes you have an existing OKE cluster on Oracle Cloud, but it is not required to have existing nodes.
 If you don't have an OKE cluster prepared then Oracle's documentation for `creating a cluster`_ is a good place to start.

-Creating Managed OKE nodes with Ubuntu
+Create managed OKE nodes with Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Managed nodes are node instances whose lifecycle is managed by the OKE service.
 Since this is a Limited Availability release of Ubuntu images for OKE, you can only create managed nodes through the Oracle Cloud API (``oci`` CLI or SDK).
-The ability to create managed from nodes from the Oracle Cloud UI will be added at a later.
+The ability to create managed nodes from the Oracle Cloud UI will be added later.

 To create a managed node, start by copying the following cloud-init script into a file called ``user-data.yaml``.